dnav/dynlink/draft-ietf-core-dynlink.md

 IANA Considerations
 ===================

-Interface Description
+Resource Type value 'core.bnd'
 ---------------------
-The specification registers the "binding" CoRE interface description link target attribute value as per {{RFC6690}}.
+This specification registers a new Resource Type Link Target Attribute 'core.bnd' in the Resource Type (rt=) registry established as per {{RFC6690}}.

 Attribute Value:
 : core.bnd

-Description: The binding interface is used to manipulate a binding table which describes the link bindings between source and destination resources for the purposes of synchronizing their content.
+Description: See {{binding_table}}.
+This attribute value is used to discover the resource representing a binding table, which describes the link bindings between source and destination resources for the purposes of synchronizing their content.

 Reference: This specification.
 Note to RFC editor: please insert the RFC of this specification.